COVID-19 PERB Operations Q & A

 Is PERB open for business?

 Yes.
-Although PERB has closed its offices, PERB employees are performing their duties via telework and will continue to accept e-mail, U.S. Mail, and facsimile filings.
+PERB’s Regional Offices are operating with in-person visits by appointment only to ensure social distancing while the remainder of PERB employees are performing their duties via telework.
+Please contact PERB at least one day in advance to schedule an in person appointment.
+PERB continues to accept e-mail, U.S. Mail, and facsimile filings.
 Please be sure to file your document with the correct Regional Office whether filing by e-mail, U.S. Mail, or facsimile.

 Can I still file in-person with PERB?